iaretechnician/barebones-masterserver-wiki/Chat-Module.md

 Adding the chat module to the master server is pretty simple - all you need is an empty game object with a `ChatModule` script, in the same scene as the Master Server

-For the **chat terminal** - there's already one created for you as a prefab in `Barebones/MasterModules/Chat/Prefabs/Chat`.
+ℹ️ For the **chat terminal** - there's already one created for you as a prefab in `Barebones/MasterModules/Chat/Prefabs/Chat`.
 You can drag it into the `Canvas` (Unity UI) element in your scene.

+ℹ️ Most of the **ChatView** methods are virtual so you can override them.

 If the need arises, you can use the API to create your own "chat view" from scratch.

-## How "Chat View" Prefab Works
+## Chat View Prefab

-Currently writing...
+If you decide to use the chat view prefab, here are some of it's features:

+* Send private messages with command: `/w username message`
+* Reply to the person who last sent you a message: `/r message`
+* Join channel: `/join channelName`
+* Leave channel: `/leave channelName`
+* Write in channel: `/c message`, `/ch message`, `/csay message`
+* Get a list of channels we're in: `/c`

 ## Inner Workings